sweetlilmre/TapuinoNext/README.md

 Probably the easiest way to handle this at the moment is to:
 - install VS Code
 - install Platformio on top of that
-- install the Espressif 32 platform or start a new project and choose "Espressif ESP32 Dev Module" as the board, with "Arduino" as the framework.
+- install the Espressif 32 platform or start a new project and choose "Espressif ESP32 Dev Module" as the board, with "Arduino" as the framework
 - clone the TapuinoNext repository
+- you will need to create a ***config-user.h*** file in the include directory.
+This is currently used to specify which of the 2 supported displays you have and what the correct I2C address for the display is.
+A sample ***config-user.h.example*** has beem provided
 - point VS code to the directory you cloned the repo into and upload to the board (I'm assuming that you know how to do all of this)

 ## Attribution